tryton/tryton/doc/index.rst

 * Waiting

-  All moves are in draft but the shipment is in readonly.
+  All moves are in draft, the synchronization between the moves of the supplier and the moves to the customer has occured.

+* Shipped

+  All moves from the supplier are done.

 * Done